PDLP: A Practical First-Order Method for Large-Scale Linear Programming

 \paragraph{Diagonal Preconditioning.} Preconditioning is a popular heuristic in optimization for improving the convergence of first-order methods.
 To avoid factorizations, we only consider diagonal preconditioners.
 Our goal is to rescale the constraint matrix $A$ to $\tA=D_1 A D_2$ with positive diagonal matrices $D_1$ and $D_2$, so that the resulting matrix $\tA$ is ``well balanced''.
 Such preconditioning creates a new LP instance that replaces $A, c, (\lc, \uc),$ and $ (\lv, \uv)$ in \eqref{eq:lp} with $\tA$, $\ttx = D_2^{-1} x$, $\tc=D_2 c$, $(\tlc,\tuc)= D_1 (\lc,\uc)$, and $(\tlv, \tuv) = D_2^{-1} (\lv, \uv).$ Common choices for $D_1$ and $D_2$ include: \begin{itemize}[leftmargin=*] \item \textbf{Pock-Chambolle \cite{pock2011diagonal}:} Pock and Chambolle proposed a family of diagonal preconditioners\footnote{Diagonal preconditioning is equivalent to changing to a weighted $\ell_2$ norm in the proximal step of PDHG (weight defined by $D_2$ and $D_1$ for the primal and dual respectively).
-Pock and Chambolle use this weighted norm perspective.} for PDHG parameterized by $\alpha$, where the diagonal matrices are defined by $(D_1)_{jj}=\sqrt{\|A_{j,\cdot}\|_{2-\alpha}}$ for $j=1,...,m_1+m_2$ and $(D_2)_{ii}=\sqrt{\|A_{\cdot,i}\|_{\alpha}}$ for $i=1,...,n$.
+Pock and Chambolle use this weighted norm perspective.} for PDHG parameterized by $\alpha$, where the diagonal matrices are defined by $(D_1)_{jj}=1/\sqrt{\|A_{j,\cdot}\|_{2-\alpha}}$ for $j=1,...,m$ and $(D_2)_{ii}=1/\sqrt{\|A_{\cdot,i}\|_{\alpha}}$ for $i=1,...,n$.
 We use $\alpha=1$ in PDLP.
-This is the baseline diagonal preconditioner in the PDHG literature. \item \textbf{Ruiz~\cite{ruiz2001scaling}:} In an iteration of Ruiz scaling, the diagonal matrices are defined as $(D_1)_{jj}=\sqrt{\|A_{j,\cdot}\|_{\infty}}$ for $j=1,...,m_1+m_2$ and $(D_2)_{ii}=\sqrt{\|A_{\cdot,i}\|_{\infty}}$ for $i=1,...,n$.
+This is the baseline diagonal preconditioner in the PDHG literature. \item \textbf{Ruiz~\cite{ruiz2001scaling}:} In an iteration of Ruiz scaling, the diagonal matrices are defined as $(D_1)_{jj}=1/\sqrt{\|A_{j,\cdot}\|_{\infty}}$ for $j=1,...,m$ and $(D_2)_{ii}=1/\sqrt{\|A_{\cdot,i}\|_{\infty}}$ for $i=1,...,n$.
 Ruiz \cite{ruiz2001scaling} shows that if this rescaling is applied iteratively, the infinity norm of each row and each column converge to $1$. \end{itemize} For the default PDLP settings, we apply a combination of Ruiz rescaling~\cite{ruiz2001scaling} and the preconditioning technique proposed by Pock and Chambolle \cite{pock2011diagonal}.
 In particular, we apply $10$ iterations of Ruiz scaling and then apply the Pock-Chambolle scaling.
 Appendix C.5 of \citet{applegate2021practical} shows that PDLP's diagonal preconditioning outperforms either Pock-Chambolle or Ruiz individually.